-Our tasting room is where we test different concepts, from variations on our core beers to experimental pilot batches.
-We hope to release some our more successful experiments in cans and bottles in the coming years.
+Our tasting rooms are where we test different concepts, from variations on our core beers to experimental pilot batches.
+You should totally come hang out sometime.

 Modern Times Is...